 Laser therapy is one of our favorite treatments for both chronic pain, like cat and dog arthritis, and to speed healing in tissues from injury or after surgery.
 It is non-invasive, painless, extremely safe, and typically only takes a few minutes per session.

 We use a brand of cold laser therapy devices known as K-Laser.
 This wavelength of laser does not produce heat, thus “cold” laser therapy.
-It uses infrared light to stimulate metabolic activity within cells which, in turn, has a cascade of positive effects on cellular energy production, cell health, etc. This results in speedier healing and reduced inflammation, both of which mean less pain for your pet.
+Unlike over-the-counter red light therapy for pets, it uses infrared light to stimulate metabolic activity within cells which, in turn, has a cascade of positive effects on cellular energy production, cell health, etc. This results in speedier healing and reduced inflammation.

 The benefits of laser therapy are cumulative.
 Some pets will experience improvement of symptoms after one visit, but others may take a few.
 Typically, we start a routine of treatments with appointments closer together at first, then we’re able allow for more time between treatments for maintenance.
-Each patient’s needs and response to treatment varies, so the schedule we determine is best for your furry family member is unique to him or her.
+Each patient’s needs and response to treatment varies, so the schedule we determine for your dog or cat is unique to him or her.

 Appointments are fast and also pretty cute!
 To keep the patient from looking directly at the laser, we have various sizes of dog and cat goggles, doggy sunglasses basically, that they will wear during their treatment.
 Most dogs don’t mind a bit, and cats are cats – they tolerate!